homeowmorphism/magic-tmux-box/README.md

 ## Usage case: Twitter bot

 I use this code to run my Twitter bot, [the EL bot](https://twitter.com/@TheELBot), so that whenever I open my terminal to do work,✨ hugs are given across the world 🌈.
+Sometimes I wanna tune in to you love and attach the session.

 This is why it's a magic box!
 Hope this code is useful to you as well.